 - How effective are policy “nudges” when fettered consumers face sophisticated firms?

-- How do consumers respond to biased media?
+- How do votes respond to government propaganda and censorship?

 Emily Oster: Health Economics, Development Economics

 - Why is infant mortality higher in the US than Europe?

 - Do IT centers foster school enrollment in developing countries?